pvarshh/tennis-prediction/README.md

 frameborder="0"
 ></iframe>

 This plot shows the frequency of matches played on different surfaces in the dataset.
-Hard courts are typically the most common, followed by Clay, Grass, and Carpet.
+We observe that hard courts are typically the most common, followed by Clay, Grass, and Carpet.
+We can use this information to get more insight to our question by seeing how the surface (and its count) matter in each tournament level (higher stakes, "winner's court")

 ### Bivariate Analysis